LTUC/amman-dotnet-401d2/Curriculum/Class11/LAB.md

 		public string Category { get; set; }
 		public string Context { get; set; }
 	```
-1. Using what you know about reading in external files, and the `System.File` library, convert the CSV file provided into readable data that can
-be used within the program. <br />
+1. Using what you know about reading in external files, and the `System.File` library, convert the CSV file provided into readable data that can be used within the program.
+CSV files are delimited using commmas, this should be a good start to how to parse out your data. <br />

 	Here is my code.
 Feel free to use it, but if you do **comment every single line** and make sure you know what is going on.
 	This code lives in my `TimePerson.cs` model.